 A mesmerizing landscape consisting of the vast salt flats in the Badwater Basin, with an abundance of salt giving the image an impressive black and white appearance even though it is captured in color.

-Exploratory drilling in the salt pan, the lakebed of the old Lake Manly, revealed salt deposits reaching depths of up to 4000 feet, hinting at the presence of the ancient lake.
-The floor of Death Valley showcases unique features, including brilliant white salt patterns, irregular geometric shapes, and mounds combining sand and salt, all of which contribute to the valley’s mesmerizing landscape and its geological intrigue.
+Previous exploratory drilling in the salt pan, the lake bed of the original Lake Manly, revealed salt deposits reaching depths of up to 4000 feet, hinting at the presence of a truly massive, ancient lake.
+Today, the floor of Death Valley showcases unique features, including brilliant white salt patterns, irregular geometric shapes, and mounds combining sand and salt, all of which contribute to the valley’s mesmerizing landscape and its geological intrigue.
 Some of these salt mounds can even reach a foot deep, adding to the fascinating terrain.

 The intricate network of winding patterns etched into the brown sand and white salt flats of Badwater Basin by the receding Lake Manly, showcasing the striking contrast between the barren, desolate landscape and the once magnificent body of water that once thrived in Death Valley.